Cristina-Tobias/clustintime/README.md

 # Clustintime, a computational and visualization tool for time clustering of fMRI data.

 Welcome!
-This toolbox contains all the functions required to run the whole project pipeline from one command.
+This toolbox contains all the functions required to run the whole time clustering pipeline from one command.

 ## Motivation